mumoshu/gosh/README.md

 The author started developing `gosh` to:

 - Make it extremely easy to gradually rewrite your complex shell script into a more maintainable equivalent - A Go application
-- Make it extremely easy to write a maintainable End-to-End test involves many shell commands and takes an hour or so to run
+- Make it extremely easy to write a maintainable End-to-End test that involves many shell commands and takes an hour or so to run

 But you can also use it for the following use-cases: